verekia/polydraw/README.md

 # polydraw

-- checkbox to insert after this point, or alt + drag to duplicate and position after in order
 - save in localStorage
 - export options:

   - Include editor metadata?
   - Normalized with IDs or pre-joined with duplicate points
   - Copy JS import and join code
-  - Add point groups (for enemies for instance)

 - hide/show toggle for all entities